Wills and Estates

 Your will also contains a long list of the trustee or executor’s administrative powers, which are far reaching.
 They have the power to do almost everything necessary to carry out the administrator of your estate.
 It is important to note that unless you say otherwise, money or property left to a beneficiary under your will does not pass to their spouse if the beneficiary has already passed away.
 Similarly, money or property left to a beneficiary is excluded for the purposes of property division if that beneficiary later gets divorced.

 There are certain requirements, both in terms of form and content, to make a Will effective.
 While we always recommend that you have a lawyer prepare a Will for you, it is not a requirement.
-If you choose to make a handwritten will, also known as a holographic will, it is crucial that you sign and date it before a witness who can attest to your capacity to sign.
-The witness cannot be your executor and should not be a beneficiary under your Will.
+If you choose to make a handwritten will, also known as a holographic will, it is crucial that it is handwritten in your writing, signed and dated.

 You may revoke your Will at any time, as long as you have legal capacity.
-You can do this with a lawyer by signing a revocation or by making a new Will, or by simply by signing and dating a hand-written note to that effect, which must also be signed by a witness.
+You can do this with a lawyer by signing a revocation or by making a new Will, or by simply by signing and dating a hand-written note to that effect.

 When making a Will, it is also a good time to consider doing Powers of Attorney (PoA).
 A Power of Attorney is a useful legal tool, which can only be used while you are alive.
-The general purpose of a PoA is to allow a person of your choosing (your ‘attorney’) to make decisions in your place.
+The general purpose of a PoA is to allow a person or persons (or institution) of your choosing (your ‘attorney’) to make decisions in your place.

 There are two types of Powers of Attorney: Property and Personal Care.